How-To Guides | Ozonator Installation - Spa Ozone

 • If you're replacing an existing ozonator, or installing in an ozone-ready spa, then you'll normally only need an ozonator kit.
 Most modern hot tubs are ozone-ready.

-• Some spas will also require the installation of an Venturi Injector.
+• Some spas will also require the installation of a Venturi Injector.

-• If installing a Venturi Injector, we also highly recommend the addition of our Ozone Turbo Mixer.
-This greatly increases the ability of the ozone gas to dissolve in the spa water.
+• If installing a Venturi Injector, we also highly recommend the addition of our Ozone Turbo Mixer, which dissolves up to 33% more ozone.

 • If you are installing a new ozone system from scratch, you may also need an Ozone Wall Fitting Jet.